 Global markets finished the week mixed

-Treasury yields declined towards the end of the week
+Treasury yields were advanced towards the end of the week

-Yields declined after the Federal Reserve officials meeting suggested a slowdown in tightening ahead.
-A smaller interest rate increase is expected by the Federal Reserve in the next meetings.
-The yield on the 2-year Treasury dropped to 4.475%.
+Yields were higher at the start of the week as investors awaited the latest comments from U.S. Federal Reserve officials and key inflation data due this week.
+However, yields moved lower on Wednesday after the inflation report in June showed an easing in prices.
+The consumer price index increased by 3% from a year ago, which is the lowest level since March 2021.
+On Friday, yields closed the week higher reversing some of the sharpest declines seen over the last two sessions on the back of cooler-than-expected consumer and wholesale inflation prints.
+Specifically, on Friday, the yield on the 2-year Treasury decreased to 4.738%.
 Short-term rates are more sensitive to Fed rate hikes.
-The 10-year Treasury yield, hit 3.698% down, about 1 basis points.
-The 30-year Treasury yield, which is key for mortgage rates, hit 3.75%.
-The spread between the US 2’s and 10’s widened to -77.7bps, while the spread between the US 10-Yr Treasury and the German 10-Yr bond (“Bund”) narrowed to – 168.9bps.
+The 10-year Treasury yield, hit 3.811%, growing by about 5 basis points.
+The 30-year Treasury yield, which is key for mortgage rates, hit 3.9240%.
+The spread between the US 2’s and 10’s advanced to -92.7bps, while the spread between the US 10-Yr Treasury and the German 10-Yr bond (“Bund”) advanced to – 135.4 bps

 Volatile week for USD